yehtisham/Business-Systems-Internship-Account-Prioritization-ML-Project/README.md

 # Confidentiality Notice
 This repository contains **only self-generated work** created for the purpose of demonstrating machine learning methodologies used to score and prioritize enterprise accounts.

-No real company data, dashboards, internal documents, or proprietary materials are included.
+No Company dashboards, internal documents, or proprietary materials are included.
 ---

 ## Overview